 - Other Best Flushing Toilets In The Top 10 List

 - Buyer’s Guide – How to Select the Best Toilet

 Rather than do your own research on an item as unexciting as a toilet, you’d probably prefer walking into your local hardware or appliance store and asking for a recommendation from the sales associate then make your purchase decision solely based on that.

-Let's share a secret with you, for starters, you'll be lucky if your sales associate at your local hardware store knows much more about toilets other than the makes and a few models, and secondly, there's more to a toilet than the bowl and seat and whether you believe it or not, the cheapest option isn't always the best.
+But I’d like you to know something; for starters you’ll be lucky if your sales associate at your local hardware store knows much more about toilets other than the makes and a few models, and secondly, there’s more to a toilet than the bowl and seat and whether you believe it or not, the cheapest option isn’t always the best.